kyma-project/kyma/components/permission-controller/README.md

 # Permission Controller

 ## Overview
-The Permission Controller listens for new Namespaces and creates a RoleBinding for the users of specified groups to the **kyma-admin** role within these Namespaces.
-The Controller uses a blacklist mechanism, which defines the Namespaces in which the users of the defined groups are not assigned the **kyma-admin role**.
+The Permission Controller listens for new Namespaces and creates a RoleBinding for the users of the specified group to the **kyma-admin** role within these Namespaces.
+The Controller uses a blacklist mechanism, which defines the Namespaces in which the users of the defined group are not assigned the **kyma-admin** role.
 When the Controller is deployed in a cluster, it checks all existing Namespaces and assigns the roles accordingly.

 Click [here](/resources/permission-controller) to access the Helm chart that defines the component's installation.